 Daniel Kinahan Arrested in Dubai: Alleged Irish Crime Boss Faces Extradition

-Daniel Kinahan, the alleged leader of one of Europe's most powerful organised crime groups, has been arrested in Dubai following an arrest warrant issued by Irish courts, in a landmark moment for international law enforcement cooperation that has been welcomed by the Irish government.
+Daniel Kinahan, the alleged leader of one of Europe's most powerful organised crime groups, has been arrested in Dubai following an arrest warrant issued by Irish courts — a landmark moment in international law enforcement cooperation that has been welcomed by the Irish government and hailed as a defining moment in the decades-long pursuit of the Kinahan cartel.

-Kinahan, who had been living openly in Dubai for years despite US sanctions and a $5 million reward for information leading to his arrest, was taken into custody on 15 April 2026 following intensive surveillance operations by Dubai authorities acting on a judicial file from Ireland.
+Kinahan, 48, who had been living openly in Dubai for years despite US sanctions and a $5 million reward for information leading to his arrest, was taken into custody on 15 April 2026 following intensive surveillance operations by Dubai authorities acting on a judicial file from Ireland.
+The arrest was executed within 48 hours of Dubai Police receiving the complete warrant documentation from Irish courts.

 Background